Fusion-Data-Platform/fdf/docs/source/developer_guide.rst

     1) torque/2.5.2      3) ppplcluster/1.1
     2) moab/5.4.0        4) git/1.8.0.2

-On portalr6 (the Red Hat 6 cluster at PPPL) use git/2.4.2.
-You may want to add the module load command to your shell start-up files: .cshrc for csh/tcsh or .bash_profile for bash.
+You may want to add the module load command to your shell start-up files: ~/.cshrc for csh/tcsh or ~/.bash_profile for bash.

 Next, you must configure Git with your name and email (the same email associated with your GitHub account)::